of servings: 4

 Notes

 Don't like fish?
-You can use chicken breasts or boneless thighs.
-Salt and pepper, cook the same way.
-You can also use bone-in chicken thighs which would be the most delicious, you just need to sear the skin on the stove-top first to render the fat and then cook as usual.
+You can use shrimp or chicken breasts - just season and cook the same way.
+Shrimp will only take about 5 minutes to cook.
+You can also use bone-in chicken thighs which would be the most delicious, you just need to sear the skin on the stove-top first to render the fat and then submerge and cook for about 20 minutes.
 If that sounds scary, check out my post about searing chicken thighs.

 Previous